ido777/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 > :warning: You will experience merge conflicts if you start significantly editing the branch and this is not recommended unless you know what you're doing

+!!! note "Important"

+- This is an important note that you should pay attention to.
-> Note that any changes to the code in this environment won't be reflected because the compose file is pulling the docker images built automatically by GitHub
+- that any changes to the code in this environment won't be reflected because the compose file is pulling the docker images built automatically by GitHub

 ## Part V: Use the Latest Stable Release instead of Latest Main Branch